ECAPS: Commercial Expansion and Global Adoption (2013–2020)

 Following PRISMA, ECAPS entered the commercial market with Skybox Imaging (later Planet Labs), supplying full propulsion systems for the SkySat Earth-observation constellation.

 Between 2013 and 2020, ECAPS delivered 19 flight-qualified systems, demonstrating scalability, manufacturing repeatability, and operational reliability.

 During this period, ECAPS propulsion modules also flew on NASA, ESA, and commercial demonstration programs, marking LMP-103S as one of the few green propellants with extensive on-orbit heritage.

 Bradford Space Acquisition (2017–2023)

 In 2017, ECAPS was acquired by Bradford Space Inc., under which serial production was exclusively scaled only for the 1 N thruster.
 During this time, ECAPS's support for missions was confined to small satellites.

 Oak Universe Leadership (2023–present)

-In 2023, ECAPS became part of Oak Universe AB, a Swedish-owned holding company, marking a renewed focus on R&D, sovereign propulsion capabilities, and dual-use innovation.

-Under Oak Universe, ECAPS broadened its research portfolio to include auxiliary power units (APUs), gas generators, and energy systems for defense and aerospace, reinforcing Sweden’s position as a leader in advanced propulsion technologies.
+On 21 August 2023, ECAPS was acquired by Oak Universe AB, a Swedish investment firm focused on propulsion and manufacturing technologies.
+Following the acquisition, ECAPS expanded its development to include auxiliary power units (APUs), gas generators, and energy systems for the aerospace and defense sectors.
+This transition included an increased focus on dual-use technologies and domestic propulsion capabilities.